OSHA State Plans

 - You are entitled to see the results of any such investigation or inspection.

-Your Safety at Work: What to Do If You are Injured
+What To Do If You Are Injured

 - Seek medical attention: It goes without saying that your first priority is to seek any medical help that you require.